My Personal List of Nervous System Regulating Exercises

 • Fishing

-• Happy music
+• Happy and upbeat music

 This list is a blend of personal and universal activities that people can use.
 The key is to find whatever works for your nervous system.
 What is regulating for one person may be overly stimulating for another, and that’s okay.
 If anything, I hope it serves as a helpful starting place.